 The platform is free to use and there are no subscriptions.
-MeetMe works on a credit system which works like in-house currency.
+MeetMe works on a credit system which works like an in-house currency.
 You can use these credits for various additional features like feed spotlight and match spotlight.
 You can use without buying credits too.

 Pros: You can play games which increases participation and is a fun way to know each other.
 Sending and receiving messages is free for all members whether or not you are a free or paid member.

 Cons: There are very ways questions asked in the profile.
 It is very basic and doesn’t allow people to know each other on a deeper level.
 The search feature is also limited making it difficult to narrow down possible dates.

 Price: Freemium ($40 for 3225)

 Badoo is probably one of the first few and the best dating apps that allow users to upload videos along with photos in their profiles.
 This allows users to present a better case and show their skills or let’s say fun side.

 Facebook sign up is optional.
 Badoo differs from several other dating sites by offering quizzes and games that users can participate in.
 One of the primary reasons why the app went viral in the first place.
 It is a social platform for dating with lots of fun elements thrown into the mix.